Cassidy2024/CASBES362_PTO2401_A_Cassidy-Bester_DJS04/README.md

 ![alt text](image.png)

+#### Discussion and Reflection written report:

+I refactored the code by reorganizing it in a way that flows logically and corresponds with the webpage, making it easier to read and navigate.
+I created functions and named them in such a way that it corresponds with its task.
+This not only makes the code readable and easier to understand and navigate but leaves room for the code to be expanded as reusability of objects and functions is ensured .
+The code was made more manageable and redundancy was reduced.
+The challenges that I faced during the refactoring process was ensuring that the code still worked as needed after all the changes made, mainly the filter function, but I was able to overcome this challenge with patience and logical thinking.
+This exercise has deepened my understanding of JavaScript functions and how functions make the code more readable and maintainable.
+In addition I also made use of "prettier", which I learnt about in the previous module, to format my code in a good and consistent way.

 #### Goals

 - **Refactor Existing Code**: Analyse and refactor the given JavaScript and HTML code to improve its structure using objects and functions.